 - Traffic-free Waterloo Garden Bridge.
 We had a taster of how Waterloo Bridge can become a wonderful space to enjoy our city.
 Popular and breathtakingly beautiful (without the noisy polluting motor vehicles)

 - Regular motor vehicle free days to cut emissions.
 Linked to regular work-free days.
+Traffic-free Fridays for Future

 - Motor traffic free Town Centres.

 - ‘Smart’ road pricing will never be social justice, it enables the wealthy to drive at whim.
 I do not support this corporate car lobby ‘solution’.
 It perpetuates car culture.
+Those who propose this ‘solution’ are very coy about giving details.
+Except of course the car lobby who want the first 3,000 miles to be free.

 - Congestion Charge must be expanded, 24/7, inclusive of ALL motor vehicles and the price raised.